mergesort/Camille/project_docs/local_testing.md

 1. In the sidebar, navigate to "OAuth & Permissions"
 2. Scroll down to "Scopes" and add the following Bot Token Scopes:
+   - `channels:history` - View messages in public channels
    - `chat:write` - Send messages as the app
-   - `reactions:read` - View emoji reactions
-   - `reactions:write` - Add emoji reactions
+   - `chat:write.customize` - Send messages with a customized username and avatar
-   - `channels:history` - View messages in public channels
+   - `chat:write.public` - Send messages to channels the bot isn't a member of
    - `groups:history` - View messages in private channels
+   - `groups:read` - View basic information about private channels
+   - `groups:write` - Manage private channels and create new ones
    - `im:history` - View messages in direct messages
    - `mpim:history` - View messages in group direct messages
+   - `reactions:read` - View emoji reactions
+   - `reactions:write` - Add and edit emoji reactions
+   - `users:read` - View people in the workspace

 ## Step 2: Configure Local Environment